-Sweet chestnuts, the treat immortalized in "The Christmas Song," grow in the Catskills.
+Sweet chestnuts (pictured above), the treat immortalized in "The Christmas Song," grow in the Catskills.
 Rich in B vitamins and oils, chestnuts are a healthy, wild tasty treat.
 Beechnuts and shagbark hickory nuts are easily found in the Catskills.

-For berry lovers, a quick search on a hike can give blueberries, wild strawberries, elderberries, blackberries and raspberries depending on the season.
+For berry lovers, a quick search on a hike can give blueberries, wild strawberries, elderberries (pictured above), blackberries and raspberries depending on the season.
 Bring a pail or bag and enjoy a quart or two of nature's berry bounty.

 Edible Savories and Greens

 Look for the yellow and orange flowers of the Nasturtiums for a tasty and colorful treat to add to your salads.
 Seeds from the amaranth plant can be cooked and baked for a treat much like popcorn.
 Identify the burdock plant and dig up its roots to boil or steam for a delicious tubur-like treat.